curvegrid/go-ethereum-wiki/RLPx-----Node-Discovery-Protocol.md

 ### Ping (type 0x01)

 Ping packets can be sent and received at any time.
-The receiver should reply with a Pong packet and update the IP/Port of the sender in its node table.
+The receiver should reply with a Pong packet.
+When the sender receives a pong to her ping, she must update the IP/Port of the receiver in her node table.

 RLP encoding: **[** `IP`, `Port`, `Expiration` **]**